Whether you work for a Fortune 500 company or an evolving startup, marketers are busy folks — swamped, actually.

-Since trigger campaigns are based on timeliness and relevance, you need to build emails that deliver the right messaging based on how the prospect is (or isn’t) engaging with your digital properties and content.
+Since trigger campaign marketing is based on timeliness and relevance, you need to build emails that deliver the right messaging based on how the prospect is (or isn’t) engaging with your digital properties and content.

-Let’s take a look at five ways you can continue the conversation after the fact to improve lead generation and retain loyal customers!
+Let’s take a look at five trigger-based marketing examples you can use to continue the conversation after the fact to improve lead generation and retain loyal customers!

 1) Deliver on Your Promise

-The majority of triggered emails are designed to follow-up on a positive user interaction, such as subscribing to a newsletter or downloading an eBook.
+The majority of triggered emails are designed to follow-up on a positive user interaction, such as subscribing to a newsletter or downloading an eBook or other event.
 Therefore, it’s no surprise that these campaigns are so successful.
 After all, the recipients are actually looking forward to receiving your emails!
 (How often can you honestly say that?)

 To take full advantage of all this goodwill, you need to deliver on your promise.
 That is, you need to send purposeful emails that confirm (and affirm) the customer’s action.
 So if someone really loves your blog and signs up to receive your monthly newsletter, but they don’t receive a welcome email confirming they’ve done so, they might wonder if they filled out your form correctly or if there’s an issue with their email server.
 Either way, this is a terrible user experience that reflects poorly on your organization and will likely cost you what might’ve been a promising lead.